There’s nothing better than kicking back after a long day and watching some TV, is there?

 If you want to watch your shows without commercials, you can upgrade to $17.99 per month to skip the little hassle.

-However, you can only watch it on one device at a time – so they haven’t caught up with their competitor Netflix just yet, where you can use up to 4 streaming devices on their top plan.
+However, you can only watch it on 2 streaming devices at a time – so they haven’t caught up with their competitor Netflix just yet, where you can use up to 4 streaming devices on their top plan.

-A bonus of having Hulu cable TV, however, is that if you are a fan of TV shows, they show them on there on the day that they air – which isn’t possible with options such as Netflix.
+A bonus of having Hulu rather than cable TV, however, is that if you are a fan of TV shows, they show them on there on the day that they air – which isn’t possible with options such as Netflix.